How to Start Your Own LLC in Rhode Island - Complete Guide

 Default Tax Treatment

-LLCs can also elect to be taxed as a C-Corp or S-Corp:
+LLC has the option to be taxed in either a C-Corp or S-Corp:

-9. Open a Business Bank Account and Obtain Insurance
+9. Open Business Bank Account and Get Insurance

 Business Insurance

-Business insurance protects your investment.
-Depending on your business, you may need:
+Business protection secures your investment.
+Based on your business, you will require:

-10. Maintain LLC Records and File Annual Reports
+10. Keep LLC Books and prepare Annual Reports

-Keep copies of all LLC formation documents, operating agreements, contracts, and financial or legal records in a secure location.
+Maintain copies of documents of LLC formation, operating agreements, contracts, and financial/legal records in a safe place.

 Rhode Island LLC FAQs